mrw1231/Concentration/README.md

 This was my first time constructing a game.
 I mainly focused on its functionality.
 I plan to keep working and improve it's look and features.

 I would like to focus more on the CSS and overall look and effects of the page.

+I would also like to make it work on a mobile platform.